Table of contents

 - If my employee doesn’t want to come back to work, or can’t due to illness, what will my policy be?

-Regulatory changes: During the COVID-19 outbreak, many industries saw major regulatory changes that affect business capacity and the way businesses operate.
+Regulatory changes: During the COVID-19 outbreak, many industries saw major regulatory changes that affect the way businesses operate.
 You’ll want to take stock of these and build plans around new regulations in your industry or industries adjacent to your business.

-Some questions about reopening guidelines you can ask yourself to guide this process:
+Some questions about regulations you can ask yourself to guide this process:

 - How will I stay on top of changing regulations in my industry?